 A lubricant (as already described in section 4a xix) is a substance that reacts with the surface of a metal to provide a physically attached 'oil' layer.
-Nonliquid lubricants include grease, powders (e.g. graphite, PTFE, molybdenum disulfide, tungsten disulfide), teflon tape used in plumbing, air cushion and others.
+Non-liquid lubricants include grease, powders (e.g. graphite, PTFE, molybdenum disulfide, tungsten disulfide), teflon tape used in plumbing, air cushion and others.

-While the lubricant itself is subject to registration, if it meets the necessary requirements, any substance generated as a result of chemical reactions when the lubricant functions as intended is exempted from registration, provided it is not itself manufactured, imported or placed on the market.
+While the components of the lubricant itself are subject to registration, if they meet the necessary requirements, any substance generated as a result of chemical reactions when the lubricant functions as intended is exempted from registration, provided it is not itself manufactured, imported or placed on the market.